Ghost CMS is a simple and modern platform for blogs and membership websites.

-If you have ever used and struggled with plugins, let me assure you that you won't miss them much, as Ghost has integrations.
-And they're safer as well!
+If you have ever used and struggled with plugins, let me assure you that you won't miss them much because Ghost uses integrations.

-The bottom line is, Ghost websites barely have security problems.
-So this won't be a common concern for you.
+The bottom line is Ghost websites barely have security problems.
+So this won't be a concern for you.

 Ghost also has the best text editor I've tried.
 The only one that comes close to being as good and a joy to use is blogstatic.

-The editor has the right balance between being clean, providing a distraction-free environment, and having all the features one expects from a great text editor.
-Also, optimizing posts metadata is easy.
+The editor has the right balance between being clean and having all the features one expects from a great text editor.

 The features on the editor are called cards.